How To Train For a 5k (And Love It) + 5k Training Plan

 If you’re not a fan of the gym, there are plenty of bodyweight workouts you can do to build up the strength you need for running.

-Uphill running is effective too when thinking about how to train for a 5k.
+Uphill running is also effective when thinking about how to train for a 5K.
 Designating an uphill run once a week is a great way to become a stronger runner.

-How To Train For a 5k (And Love It) + 5k Training Plan 2
+How To Train For a 5K: A 4-Week Training Plan For Beginners 2

-Our 4-week 5k training plan below is designed to get you ready for your run to the best of your ability!
+Our 4-week 5K training plan below is designed to prepare you for your 5K run to the best of your ability.

-The week-day training runs are designed to be walk/runs – if you’re finding them too easy or hard, simply adjust the ratio of time spent walking and running.
+The weekday training runs are designed to be walk/runs.
+If you find them too easy or hard, simply adjust the ratio of time spent walking and running.

-And each weekend you have a long run – my suggestion is to attempt to run the whole distance, but take walking breaks as necessary.
+Each weekend you have a long run.
+My suggestion is to try to run the whole distance or as much of it as you can while taking walk breaks as necessary.

 If you need a break, it’s much better to slow down to a walk than stop altogether.